Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Introduction

 \subsection{A new approach to the problem of dark matter}

+We propose an approach\footnote{This manuscript is an update of arXiv:2303.04637, submitted to the arXiv on February 23, 2023.} towards many such riddles {\it without new physics}; it will suffice to take a new look at the {\it vacuum} of the quantum field theory for the Standard Model of particle physics.
+Let us consider an analogy with the atmosphere.
+A ``particle'' in the atmosphere can be identified with a tornado.
+Without ``particles'', the atmosphere is in its ``vacuum'' state.
+But this is not a trivial state: the weather can be gentle or involve winds, rains, storms, \ldots We shall take this notion over to the (quantum) vacuum, a state without matter, but not without energy.
+Because of Einstein's relation $E=mc^2$, vacuum energy condensed on galaxies has similar (but not the same) gravitational effects as the purported particle dark matter.

-We propose an approach towards many such riddles {\it without new physics}; it will suffice to take a new look at the {\it quantum vacuum} of the quantum field theory for the Standard Model of particle physics.
-Rather than invoking a new particle, we postulate that the zero point energy density of the quantum vacuum has specific properties: next to being uniform and acting as the dark energy, it can have inhomogeneities; it can flow; it can condense on mass concentrations when assisted by electric fields; while mostly positive, it can be negative in some regions.
-In other words, the cosmological ``constant'' can slowly vary in space, and in time, while its local value can have either sign.
+Rather than invoking a new particle, we postulate that the zero point energy density of the quantum aether has specific properties: next to being uniform and acting as dark energy, it can be inhomogeneous and flow; it can condense on mass concentrations when assisted by electric fields; locally, it can be positive or negative.

+Alternatively, we may view this vacuum as a classical aether (though not the historic fixed aether) with the said properties of energy.
+Either way, the cosmological ``constant'' can slowly vary in space, and in time, while its local value can have either sign.
 The gradient of the related negative or positive pressure acts as a genuine force density that can counteract, e.g., the electrostatic force density.
-In this picture, the zero point energy acts both as dark energy and as dark matter, for the latter in combination with electrostatics.
+In this picture, {\it dark energy partly acts}, in combination {\it with electrostatics}, as {\it the dark matter.}